SMCorporation/SMDataDiller/README.md

 This pod has been created specially for easy managing ``TableView`` controllers.

+DataProvider - provider of your content for tableView (from dataBase, server, etc).
+DataSource   - handler of provided data.

 ##Implementing
 To improve DataDiller for tableView, in your viewController (that keeps tableView) do the next: